waggle-sensor/waggle/wagman/v3/manager/qa/wagman_flash_reboot_stress_test/README.md

     4. Notify completion of stress test.
     5. Shutdown

+For step by step setup procedure to have the devices setup for the test, follow README files in the Wagman and Odroid sub-folders.

+## Electrical Connection

 ### Events Timeline
 * T = 0      : Wagman Boots
 * Boot + 35s : Wagman turns off all the ports (if in on state earlier), including C1+